hack-the-6ix/hackthe6ix-backend/README.md

 Users are assigned groups (which are embedded in the SAML assertion) which determine what they can do.
 By default, there are 4 roles:

-### Object management

-This system was designed to handle data as general as possible.
-As such, validation and access is governed through a system of tester functions embedded in the models.

 | Role        | Description     |
 | ----------- |:-------------|
 | Hacker      | Hacker stuff |